unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Challenge** 0 (10 XP)

 **_Blood Frenzy_**.
-The quipper has advantage on melee attack rolls against any creature that doesn’t have all its hit points.
+The quipper has advantage on melee attack rolls against any creature that doesn't have all its hit points.

 **_Water Breathing_**.
 The quipper can breathe only underwater.